fkantelberg/socket-proxy/README.md

 `GET /` returns the state of the server as JSON dictionary.
 Use the path to get only specific information.
 E.g. `/tunnels` only returns the sub-dictionary `tunnels` and `/tunnels/edcb13dc0c7c6c64` returns only information about the tunnel `edcb13dc0c7c6c64`.

+`GET /api/token` returns a new authentication token as JSON string.

 `DELETE /<tunnel>/<client>` disconnects the client `<client>` of the tunnel `<tunnel>`.